ring-clojure/ring-headers/README.md

-# ring-headers
+# Ring-Headers

-A Clojure library designed to ... well, that part is up to you.
+Ring middleware for adding and manipulating common response headers.

-## Usage
+## Installation

-FIXME
+Add the following dependency to your `project.clj`:

+    [ring/ring-headers "0.1.0-SNAPSHOT"]

 ## License

-Copyright © 2014 FIXME
+Copyright © 2014 James Reeves

 Distributed under the MIT License, the same as Ring.